CoDe Neuro Lab

 PhD Student

-As part of my PhD, I am exploring methods for predicting phenotypes for autism spectrum disorder (ASD) from neonatal brain connectivity, which is quite thrilling!
+My academic background is in Bioinformatics (MSc, Birkbeck/UCL) and Biomedical Imaging (MRes, King’s College London).
+As part of my PhD, I am exploring methods for predicting phenotypes in autism from neonatal brain connectivity, which is quite thrilling!

 Avatar